1960 American Football League Championship Game

-The 1960 American Football League Championship Game was the first AFL title game, played on New Year's Day 1961 at Jeppesen Stadium in Houston, Texas.
+The 1960 AFL Championship Game was the first American Football League title game, played on New Year's Day 1961 at Jeppesen Stadium in Houston, Texas.
 With New Year's on Sunday, the major college bowl games were played on Monday, January 2.
 This was the first time that a major professional football league's playoff game was played in January rather than December.

-The game matched the Eastern Division champion, the Houston Oilers (10–4), against the Western Division champion, the Los Angeles Chargers (10–4), in the first Championship Game of the new American Football League.
-The host Oilers were favored by 6-6½ points.

-The AFL established a format in which Championship Games would be alternated each year between the Western Division winners and the Eastern Division, and while the first game was originally scheduled to be played in the 103,000 capacity Los Angeles Coliseum, the Chargers had drawn less than 10,000 fans per home game.